justinpyron/presidents-rag/README.md

 ```

 # Usage
-A Streamlit web app is the frontend for interacting with the model.

-The app can be accessed at https://presidents-rag.streamlit.app.

-Alternatively, the app can be run locally with
+The app can be run locally with
 ```
 poetry run streamlit run app.py
 ```